 This is again common in the automotive industry.
 An automaker may introduce a halo vehicle in order to create positive perception of their products in the hope of increasing sales of their other vehicle models as well.
 The halo cars are mostly sports cars that are mostly related to eye-pleasing designs, superior performance and technology.

 Reverse of Halo Effect:

 Halo effect has its drawbacks as well.
 Although one halo product can make a huge difference in sales, one bad product can also ruin the reputation of an entire company.
 This is the reverse of halo effect.

 Toyoto Prius, the hybrid car, is one of the best examples of reverse halo effect in the recent times.
 Toyota is usually considered as the best quality car manufacturer in Japan.

-But recently, an issue cropped up with the latest Prius model where, it had a fauly accelerator pad.
-Due to this issue, Prius gas padel could jam once pressed hard and could lead to accidents as well.
-Once this was uncovered by a few customers, Toyota recalled thousands of Prius cars to replace the faulty gas padel.
+But recently, an issue cropped up with the latest Prius model where, it had a faulty accelerator pad.
+Due to this issue, Prius gas pedal could jam once pressed hard and could lead to accidents as well.
+Once this was uncovered by a few customers, Toyota recalled thousands of Prius cars to replace the faulty gas pedal.

 The issue did not stop there.
-Customers then started noticing similar problems, not essentially related to the gas padels, in other, more established models, where there were no issues reported earlier.
+Customers then started noticing similar problems, not essentially related to the gas pedals, in other, more established models, where there were no issues reported earlier.
 This is an incident describing reverse halo effect.
-Somethimes, this is also called cannibalization.
+Sometimes, this is also called cannibalization.

 Halo effect is best described using the concept of unconscious judgement.
 When we judge something, we may run through an analysis and critical thinking.
 But, there is part of judgement which is done unconsciously.